 - Spoofed with Gunther, who delivers a very dramatic spiel about how his superior will avenge him and he'll see the Striders in the underworld...only for him to immediately wake up, very confused, in the next scene.
 Emma captured him alive.
 His actual Last Words if he dies in the final battle are much more down-to-earth, making them more poignant.

-- Laughing Mad: Archos, as part of his Last Words.
+- Laughing Mad: Archos, during his Last Words.